liberland/docs/constitution/Liberland-constitution.md

 * **§III.10.** No person shall be detained without trial for more than twenty-four hours otherwise than in pursuit of a Warrant issued by a judge of the Criminal Court, and no Warrants shall be issued, but upon probable cause, supported by appropriate request and unless it is absolutely necessary for the protection of others; and no detention in pursuit of such a Warrant shall be longer than it is absolutely necessary to bring an accused to trial.
 * **§III.11.** No person shall either before or after trial be held incommunicado.
 * **§III.12.** An accused who does not speak the language in which the criminal proceedings are conducted shall be provided without expense with the services of an interpreter.
-* **§III.13.** No person shall be subject for the same offense to be twice put in jeopardy of a penalty unless new evidence of high relevance came to light.
+* **§III.13.** No person shall be subject for the same offense to be twice put in jeopardy of a penalty.
-* **§III.14.** No person shall be deprived of the right to own, manufacture, sell, and bear arms unless declared otherwise by a court of law on mental health grounds.
+* **§III.14.** No person shall be deprived of the right to own, manufacture, sell, transport, and bear arms unless declared otherwise by a court of law on mental health grounds, nor shall licensing be used to infringe upon this right.
 * **§III.15.** No person shall be prevented from challenging an administrative decision given in his or her respect via the procedure of judicial review.
 * **§III.16.** No person shall be tried for disobedience against an unlawful action of any agent of the Public Administration and/or against unconstitutional law.
 * **§III.17.** No person shall be deprived of his or her citizenship otherwise than by a court of law.

 ## Political Institutions

-The Free Republic of Liberalnd shall be governed by the Public Authority in accoradance with the Constitution.
+The Free Republic of Liberland shall be governed by the Public Authority in accordance with the Constitution.
 It shall exercise the legislative, executive and judicial functions which have been conferred upon it by this Part of the Constitution and not restricted under the Bill of Rights.

 ### Article IV: The Legislative Power